 The city's municipal bus operator is STCP (Sociedade de Transportes Colectivos do Porto), whose web site is an excellent resource for the visitor.
 STCP grew out of the CCFP (Companhia Carris de Ferro do Porto) in 1946.
 STCP's first buses were delivered in July 1947 at a time when they were seen as an improvement on the ageing STCP tram fleet.
 Moreover, the electric power supply for the trams was unreliable in the 1940s.
 With just two vehicles at its disposal, the company started bus services on 1 April 1948 on service "C" between the Avenida dos Aliados and Carvalhida.

 Until the late 1990s STCP ran both trolley-buses and conventional motor-buses.
 Indeed, the trolley-bus fleet comprised both single- and double-deckers.
-The bus-fleet includes gas-powered vehicles and in 2001 there were trials with three hydrogen-cell buses as part of the 10-city wide CUTE (Clean Urban Transport for Europe) programme; the buses cost 1.2 million Euros each, nearly five times as much as conventional vehicles.
+Today the bus-fleet entirely comprises single-deck vehicles but, innovatively, a significant number of these are now gas or hydrogen rather than diesel powered.
+STCP's three hydrogen-cell buses are part of the 10-city wide CUTE (Clean Urban Transport for Europe) programme; the buses cost 1.2 million Euros each, nearly five times as much as conventional vehicles.

-Above: Left to right; 1: A double-deck Trolley bus waits at Valbom.
+Above: Left, a double-deck Trolley bus waits at Valbom.
 Trolleybus operation has now ceased completely.
-2: a 1981 scene, showing a Leyland Atlantean in the orange STCP livery waiting to depart for the Castelo do Queijo.
-3: STCP Mercedes, no.1633, 4: MAN Duplex double-decker.
+Centre, a 1981 scene, showing a Leyland Atlantean in the orange STCP livery waiting to depart for the Castelo do Queijo.
+Right, STCP Mercedes, no.1633

-Right: Hydrogen-cell powered buses were operating in June 2005.
-Water vapour is exhaled from the vehicles above the rear window, as is clearly seen in the adjacent photo.
+Right: Amongst the most innovative transport sights in Oporto are the hydrogen-cell powered buses, of which three are on the streets as part of Europe-wide trials.
+Water vapour is exhaled from the vehicles above the rear window, as is clearly seen in the adjacent photo, taken in June 2005.